objecthub/swift-lispkit/Documentation/(lispkit dynamic).md

 **(emergency-exit _obj_)**

 Terminates the program without running any outstanding `dynamic-wind` "after procedures" and communicates an exit value to the operating system in the same manner as `exit`.

+**(abort-eventually)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>

+Signals that execution should be aborted as soon as possible.
+This procedure is typically used in response to user cancellation requests or when a computation should be terminated gracefully.
+Unlike `exit` or `emergency-exit`, this procedure returns normally and allows the current computation to continue, but sets a flag that will cause the interpreter to abort when it checks for cancellation.